netify-dev/netify/README.md

 ## Contributors

 Cassy Dorff (Vanderbilt University) and Shahryar Minhas (Michigan State University) are co-PI's on the collaborative NSF grant funding this work, as such, they acknowledge support from National Science Foundation (NSF) Awards #2017162 and #2017180.
 Additional contributors include Ha Eun Choi (Ph.D.
 Candidate, Michigan State University) and Colin Henry (Ph.D.
 Candidate, Vanderbilt University).
+We also thank Sophia Tannir (M.S.
+Data Science, Vanderbilt University) for important feedback.